Estimate Time7 min

 Federal bankruptcy laws govern how US companies go out of business or attempt to recover from severe financial distress when they are struggling to pay their debts.
 There are 2 main forms of commercial bankruptcy that are relevant to investors under the Bankruptcy Code: Chapter 7 and 11.

 Chapter 7 has similarities for both businesses and individuals.
-Chapter 11 applies to businesses, whereas chapter 13 applies to individuals (chapter 13 enables individuals with regular income to develop a plan to repay all or part of their debts).
+Chapter 11 applies to businesses, whereas Chapter 13 applies to individuals (Chapter 13 enables individuals with regular income to develop a plan to repay all or part of their debts).

 If a company files for Chapter 7, this means the company stops operations and a trustee is tasked with selling any assets the company owns in order to repay what it can to creditors and investors.
-In the event you own stock of a company that files Chapter 7 bankruptcy, it will likely become worthless and it is unlikely you will recover any of your investment (see Banks and bondholders first sidebar).
+In the event you own stock of a company that files Chapter 7 bankruptcy, it will likely become worthless and it is unlikely you will recover any of your investment (see Banks and bondholders first).

 Under Chapter 11 bankruptcy, there is slightly more hope that the company can survive and your stock will not become worthless.
 Chapter 11 allows a company to "reorganize" so that it might become profitable once again.
 Under Chapter 11, management runs the day-to-day business operations, but significant decisions are made by a bankruptcy court.